An operational notion of classicality based on physical principles: Introduction.

-One of the interesting avenues in foundations of quantum theory is to understand how quantum theory diverges from classical theories.
-To facilitate such understanding, different notions of classicality have been suggested like Bell's local causality \cite{Bell}, Kochen-Specker non-contexuality \cite{KS, Cabello}, and preparation non-contexuality \cite{PNC} to name a few.
+One of the interesting avenues in the foundations of quantum theory is to understand how quantum theory diverges from classical theories.
+To facilitate such understanding, different notions of classicality have been suggested, like Bell's local causality \cite{Bell}, Kochen-Specker non-contextuality \cite{KS, Cabello}, and preparation non-contextuality \cite{PNC} to name a few.
 All such notions of classicality differ based on the assumptions imposed on the ontological level.
-The strength of such notions lies in the amount of quantumness which can be captured by these notions.
-If quantum theory violates any notion of classicality, then such a notion of classicality can also be understood as no-go theorem for quantum theory, i.e., quantum theory can not be compatible with all the assumptions which define the notion of classicality.
+If quantum theory violates any notion of classicality, then such a notion of classicality can also be understood as a no-go theorem for quantum theory, i.e., quantum theory can not be compatible with all the assumptions which define the notion of classicality.
 For example, Bell's theorem shows that any ontological description of quantum theory must violate the principle of local causality.
-Apart from their foundational importance all such notions of classicality have led to various tasks in cryptography, communication and computation which show quantum advantage over classical strategies.
+Apart from their foundational importance, all such notions of classicality have led to various tasks in cryptography, communication and computation, which show a quantum advantage over classical strategies.
 For example, the security of the well-known cryptographic scheme $E91$ protocol is based on Bell's theorem \cite{E91}.
-Infact, every device independent scheme is based upon violations of some notion of classicality \cite{di1, Yang, Bamps, sarkar, Ivan}.
+In fact, every device-independent scheme is based upon violations of some notion of classicality \cite{di1, Yang, Bamps, sarkar, Ivan}.

-In this work, we construct a novel notion of classicality which is named as "universal classicality" based on the idea that in classical theories, any pure state is a physical state of reality and any projective measurement just observes the state of the system.
-Then, we construct an operational task which can be violated using only two pure qubit states and two incompatible measurements.
-We further show that the notion of universal classicality implies all the other known notions of classicality like preparation non-contexuality, Kochen-Specker non-contexuality and Bell's local causality.
+In this work, we construct a novel notion of classicality, which is termed ontic-distinguishability, based on the idea that any physical entity in the classical everyday world is real and all of the entities can be perfectly distinguished from each other.
+The notion is based upon two assumptions, namely no-overlap and strong duality.
+Both of which, when taken together, reflect the fact that in classical physics, extremal states are states of reality and any sharp measurement perfectly observers the state of the system.
+Then, we construct an operational task that gives an upper bound for theories satisfying ontic-distinguishability.
+This bound can be violated in quantum theory using only two pure qubit states and two incompatible measurements, suggesting that even two-dimensional systems in quantum theory can not be described classically. also We further show that the notion of ontic-distinguishability implies all the other known ideas of classicality like preparation non-contextuality, Kochen-Specker non-contextuality and Bell's local causality.
+In discussions, we briefly provide some arguments on why ontic-distinguishability could be a more fundamental notion of classicality than contextuality.